Skip to main content

 Registered teachers don't need a physical or digital card to prove their registration.
 Employers are regularly reminded that if a teacher’s name appears on the register of teachers and can be searched for in the Employer portal, then the teacher holds valid VIT registration.

-The register of teachers, Employer portal and digital registration card are all updated immediately upon a change in registration and are therefore the only real-time methods to prove a teacher's registration status.
+The register of teachers, Employer portal and digital registration cards are all linked to VIT’s teacher registration system and updated immediately upon a change in registration, and therefore the only accurate and safe methods to prove a teacher's registration status.

-Please note: those who do not have smart phones will be able to rely on the register of teachers or Employer portal for proof of registration.
+Please be assured that VIT does not wish to force any teachers to use a digital registration card.
+Those who do not have a smartphone will be able to rely on the register of teachers or Employer portal for proof of registration.

 If a digital VIT registration card is free, what am I paying registration fees for?